Grant-Archibald-MS/powerfuldev-testing/discussion/README.md

-# Welcome to the Mastering Automated Testing in Power Platform: From Unit Tests to CI/CD Integration Discussion Section!
+# Welcome to Mastering Automated Testing in Power Platform!

 Hello, Code First Developers and Low Code Makers!

-Welcome to our community-driven discussions repository, where we dive deep into topics around the proposed Powerful Devs session "Mastering Automated Testing in Power Platform: From Unit Tests to CI/CD Integration",  where we look at testing to low code Power Platform resources.
-This folder is designed to foster a starting point for engaging discussions, were articles can be used to share insights, and collaboratively explore how testing concepts can be effectively applied to the solutions you build and maintain.
+Welcome to our community-driven discussions site, where we dive deeper into topics around the proposed Powerful Devs session "Mastering Automated Testing",  where we look at testing to low code Power Platform resources.
+This site is designed to foster a starting point for engaging discussions, were articles can be used to share insights, and collaboratively explore how testing concepts can be effectively applied to the solutions you build and maintain.

 ## Why Testing Matters